asand017/-sed-tutorial/README.md

 Welcome to cs100! :smiley: :trollface: :fearful:

-We will be learning about the `sed` bash command and the power it holds!
+We will be learning about the `sed` bash command!

 ## <a name="Top"></a>Top